Wedelek

 History & Significance

-Wedelek was among the first wave of bronze dwarfs installed in Wrocław in 2005, sculpted by Tomasz Moczek.
-His name and chocolate bar are a sweet tribute to E. Wedel — the iconic Polish chocolate company with roots going back to 1851.
-The dwarf tradition itself traces its origins to the Orange Alternative (Pomarańczowa Alternatywa), a peaceful protest movement founded in Wrocław in 1986 by Waldemar Fydrych.
+Wrocław's bronze dwarfs trace their origins to the Orange Alternative (Pomarańczowa Alternatywa), a peaceful protest movement founded in the city in 1986 by Waldemar Fydrych.
 Activists painted dwarf graffiti on walls as a form of absurdist, nonviolent resistance against the communist regime.
 Decades later, the city honoured this legacy by commissioning bronze dwarf statues throughout Wrocław.
-Today over 300 dwarfs dot the city, but Wedelek remains one of the original five and among the most visited.
+Today over 300 dwarfs dot the city.
+Wedelek was among the first wave, installed in 2005 and sculpted by Tomasz Moczek — one of the original five placed around the Rynek.

 Fun Facts